opencontrolplane/documentation/config.md

 # Kubeconfig

-This is and example of the `kubeconfig` to use with `opencp` or open control plane, you only ed replace `<TOKER>` by your provider token
+This is an example of the `kubeconfig` to use with `opencp` or open control plane.
+You would need to replace `<TOKEN>` with your provider token / API key.

 ```yaml
 apiVersion: v1